alexstoica-1/Hypoxic-Cell-Detection/README.md

 ## Supervised Learning Conslusion

 In conclusion of the supervised learning, we got very impressive results on each of the datasets.
 On both of the DropSeq cases, the best performance was achieved by the kernel support vector machine with an accuracy of 97.5% for the MCF7 cells and an accuracy of 94% in the HCC1806 cells.
 In the SmartSeq databases we got also amazing results, especially in the MCF7 case where we had multiple models with 100% accuracy.
 Specifically they were logistic regression, support vector machine, and random forest.
 In the HCC1806 case the best performing model was the logistic regression with 98.6% accuracy.
 What we also noticed is that on the SmartSeq method we managed to get higher accuracy than in the DropSeq case which suggests that deeper sequencing with fewer samples provides us more information about the underlying condition than more shallow sequencing with many samples.

-# Predictions

-## SmartSeq

-### MCF7

-Predictions on SmartSeq MCF7 using SVM with (kernel ='linear', C=0.1)

-### HCC1806

-Predictions on SmartSeq MCF7 using SVM with (kernel ='linear', C=0.1)

-## DropSeq

-### MCF7

-Predictions on DropSeq MCF7 using Kernel SVM with ('C': 100, 'gamma': 0.001, 'kernel': 'rbf'), we shuffled the dataset because initially it was perfectly separated in two groups: the first one including only 0 labes and second one only 1s.
-This raised a problem during the plotting of the learning curve because, during the first stes, it was selecting elements with the same label.

-### HCC1806

-Predictions on DropSeq HCC1806 using Kernel SVM with ('C': 1, 'gamma': 'scale', 'kernel': 'rbf')

 # Conclusion